The barkless dog, Congo dog, African bush dog, Ango Anzari, Zande dog

 Are Basenjis high maintanence?

-Basenjis are fastidious creatures.
+Basenjis are fastidious and pretty self-sufficient creatures.
 Their short coat is a breeze to take care of, generally requiring no more than a quick once-over with a soft-bristle brush, a rubber grooming mitt or tool, or a hound glove every week.
 Brushing distributes skin oils throughout the coat to help keep it healthy and looking its best.
 Basenjis don’t have a “doggy” smell, and they usually don’t need to be bathed unless they get into something particularly messy.
 As with all breeds, the Basenji‘s nails should be trimmed regularly, because overly long nails can cause the dog pain as well as problems walking and running.

 Basenjis are extremely easy to groom and keep clean with a quick wipe with a cloth or brush once or twice weekly.
 Basenjis will spend much of their time grooming and carefully licking their coats just like a cat.

 Basenjis are energetic, inquisitive, and very active.
 They require lots of regular exercise to keep them from becoming bored.
 Boredom can lead to destructive behaviour.
 Long play sessions in a well-fenced yard or securely on lead are required.
 A Basenji should never run loose, as the breed’s instinct to hunt is very strong, and the dog might not be able to resist the urge to run off on a chase.
 Giving the dog a structured outlet for those instincts and that pent-up energy can help immensely; many Basenjis enjoy and excel at, canine sports such as lure coursing, tracking, and obedience and agility competitions.

 Basenjis are active go-getters who were bred to hunt.
 They need regular opportunities to vent their energy and to use their busy minds to do interesting things.